 Neuroablation involves interrupting a nociceptive pathway surgically or using radiofrequency energy to produce a lesion.
 The procedure is used mainly for cancer pain.
 Somatic pain is more responsive than visceral pain.
 Neuroablation of the ascending spinothalamic tract (cordotomy) is usually used; it provides relief for several years, although numbness and dysesthesias develop.
 Neuroablation of the dorsal roots (rhizotomy) is used when a specific dermatome can be identified.

 Stimulation of neural tissues may decrease pain, presumably by activating endogenous pain modulatory pathways.
-The most common method is transcutaneous electrical nerve stimulation (TENS), which applies a small current to the skin.
-Also, electrodes may be implanted along peripheral nerves or along the dorsal columns in the epidural space.
-Stimulation of brain structures (deep brain stimulation and motor cortex stimulation) has also been used, but evidence of benefit is slight.
+The most commonly used noninvasive method is transcutaneous electrical nerve stimulation (TENS), which applies a small current to the skin.
+Evidence supports treatment of certain types of neuropathic pain (eg, chronic leg pain after spine surgery) using an electrode placed epidurally to stimulate the spinal cord.
+Also, electrodes may be implanted along peripheral nerves and ganglia in patients with certain headache syndromes or chronic neuralgia.
+Stimulation of brain structures (deep brain stimulation, motor cortex stimulation) has also been used, but evidence of benefit is slight.